How to Brush Your Teeth

 How many times a day do children need to brush and for how long?

-Our dentists emphasize that children should brush two times a day, once in the morning and once at night.
+Our dentists emphasize that children should be teeth cleaning two times a day, once in the morning and once at night.
 Before going to sleep, the last thing they should do is brush their teeth.
-If they have anything to eat or drink, other than water, after they brush, they should brush again.
+If they have anything to eat or drink, other than water, after brushing teeth, they should brush again.

-Teaching your child to brush their teeth properly at an early age is important so that they can maintain healthy oral hygiene for the rest of their lives.
-Here are some recommendations:
+Teaching your child how to brush your teeth properly at an early age is important so that they can maintain healthy oral hygiene for the rest of their lives.
+Here are some teeth cleaning recommendations:

-- Teach them to use small circular motions when brushing, always making sure that the bristles of the toothbrush are gliding against the gums.
+- Teach them to use small circular motions when brushing teeth, always making sure that the bristles of the toothbrush are gliding against the gums.

 - Brush on the front and back, the top, and all the sides of each tooth.